simonghrt/ng-ui-chat/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## TODO

+* Add tests
+* Add examples
+* Use ng-packagr for publication
+* Use more recent version of Angular